The road ahead for the global digital economy

 In this report, we’ve seen how trust in digital institutions and processes might be increased.
 Security, accountability and transparency are all key factors in improving trust.
 Policies and practices should work to balance these principles, while working to reduce friction.

 Looking ahead, the prospects for a more connected, global digital future look bright – with Stand Out and Break Out nations playing an increasingly prominent role.
 Take the decision of the founders of Instiglio, a social impact bond start-up, which came from the Harvard i3 innovation competition.
 They chose to base the company in Bogotá, rather than a Boston or San Francisco.
-Consider the Estonian government’s e-residency initiative, which Wired Magazine suggested could “fundamentally change what it means to be a country,”1 and which has led to the prime minister of Japan taking up e-residency of the tiny former Soviet country.
+Consider the Estonian government’s e-residency initiative, which Wired Magazine suggested could “fundamentally change what it means to be a location,”1 and which has led to the prime minister of Japan taking up e-residency of the tiny former Soviet location.
 It’s also interesting to note the work done by Chinese e-commerce giant Alibaba in an attempt to instigate a new era of frontier-free global trade.
 Founder Jack Ma first announced his plans for the electronic world trade platform (eWTP) at the G20 summit in Hangzhou last year2.
 He hopes it will eradicate many barriers to e-commerce and encourage small and medium-sized businesses to trade across borders.

-These are the sorts of innovations and forward-thinking initiatives that give other countries and companies inspiration for what they will have to do to keep up – or maybe even get ahead of the curve.
+These are the sorts of innovations and forward-thinking initiatives that give other locations and companies inspiration for what they will have to do to keep up – or maybe even get ahead of the curve.

 By the time the next DEI comes around, we will know just how well they fared, as well as how insights gleaned from the DEI 17 helped them to navigate a path forward.